- Fallout 4 is unique in the sense that its excellent modding community takes care of releasing new game mods.

 - Click Notepad to open Fallout4Custom.ini with that text editor.

 - Copy the following code with the Ctrl + C hotkey:

-- Paste that code into your Fallout4Custom.ini file with the Ctrl + V hotkey.
+- Paste that code into your Fallout4Custom.ini file with the Ctrl + V hotkey, then save it.

-- Right-click the Fallout4Custom.ini file and select Properties to open the General tab shown directly below.
+- Right-click the Fallout4Custom.ini file and select Properties.

-- Right-click Fallout4Prefs.ini within the same Fallout 4 folder and select Open with to open the file within Notepad.
+- Again, right-click Fallout4Prefs.ini within the same Fallout 4 folder and select Open with to open the file within Notepad.

 - Then select the Save option on Notepad’s File menu.

 If your Fallout 4 folder doesn’t include a Fallout4Custom.ini file, set up a new file for that folder by clicking File > Save as in Notepad.

 Select All Files on the Save as type drop-down menu.
 Then enter Fallout4Custom.ini in the file title box, and press the Save button.